mne-tools/mne-python/doc/source/manual/forward.rst

 Implementation of software gradient compensation
 ================================================

-As described in Section 9.2.4 the CTF and 4D Neuroimaging data may have been subjected to noise cancellation employing the data from the reference sensor array.
+As described in :ref:`BEHDDFBI` the CTF and 4D Neuroimaging data may have been subjected to noise cancellation employing the data from the reference sensor array.
 Even though these sensor are rather far away from the brain sources, mne_forward_solution takes